 Risperdal (risperidone) is an antipsychotic medication, used to treat schizophrenia in adults and children over the age of 13 years old.
 Risperdal works by changing the effects of certain chemicals in the brain, rebalancing dopamine and serotonin to improve thinking, mood and behavior.

 In addition to the treatment of schizophrenia, Risperdal is also used to treat symptoms of bipolar (manic depression) disorder in adults and children over the age of 10, as well as symptoms of irritability in children with autism between the ages of 5 and 16 years old.

 As with all medications, Risperdal may cause unwanted side effects, and you should contact your doctor immediately if you experience any of the following adverse reactions:

-Johnson & Johnson, the manufacturers of Risperdal, are currently facing thousands of lawsuits all over the country that essentially come down to two allegations:
+Johnson & Johnson, the manufacturers of Risperdal, are currently facing thousands of lawsuits all over the country that make two main allegations:

 Gynecomastia is a permanent condition where males develop large breasts, requiring surgery for correction.
 People prescribed Risperdal claimed that they’ve experienced severe humiliation and psychological trauma from the condition, many of whom were prescribed the drug as young boys even though the U.S. Food and Drug Administration (FDA) had yet to approve it for use amongst children.
 Other reasons that Risperdal users have filed lawsuits against Johnson & Johnson include: